del-Pacifico/Mass-Image-Downloader/README.md

 3. Use a gallery with inconsistent URL patterns
 4. Observe fallback logic activating (`🛟 Retrying with fallback threshold...`)

+> 🧪 Useful for testing robustness of fallback logic during gallery inconsistencies.

 ---

 ### 📦 Inspect Badge Behavior